Moddable-OpenSource/moddable/documentation/devices/pico.md

 >
 >    You will know that programming mode is active when a disk named `RPI-RP2` appears on your desktop.

+<a id="mac-troubleshooting"></a>
+### Troubleshooting

+- If the macOS **DISK NOT EJECTED PROPERLY** remain on your screen, you can download and use the [`ejectfix.py`](https://github.com/Moddable-OpenSource/tools/releases/download/v1.0.0/ejectfix.py) tool to make them auto-dismiss.

+   See the [article at the Adafruit blog](https://blog.adafruit.com/2021/05/11/how-to-tone-down-macos-big-surs-circuitpy-eject-notifications/) for details.

 <a id="win"></a>